 I grew up overseas in the international school community as my parents were international teachers.
 I loved living in an environment that allowed me to interact with people of different cultures and backgrounds.
-Growing up my father was a technology teacher, I would work alongside him in the lab; I always knew I wanted to live the same life; to travel the world, and be an EdTech educator.
+Growing up my father was a technology teacher, I would work alongside him in the lab.
+I always knew I wanted to live the same life; to travel the world, and be an EdTech educator.

 I was born in Oklahoma to Melanie and Terry Cornelius, both teachers.
 My passion for teaching and teaching international comes from my parents.
 Curiosity of the world and other cultures led my parents to take a teaching job with Aramco Schools in Saudi Arabia at the beginning of my 4th grade year.
 For the next six years my two younger brothers and I attended the international school where our parents taught.
 I loved living in an environment that allowed me to interact with people of different cultures and backgrounds.
 I later went on to attend an international boarding school in the country of Bahrain.
 I have been fortunate to travel to many countries, encountering new situations and meeting people.